-While we’re on the topic, most child car seats need to be replaced if they were in the car when a crash occurred.
-When you have MORE TH>N comprehensive car insurance we’ll replace child car seats that have been involved in a crash covered under your policy even if there is no apparent damage.
+While the seat may look perfectly good on the outside, the seat may have been weakened if it has withstood a crash.
+When you have MORE THAN comprehensive car insurance we’ll replace child car seats that have been involved in a crash covered under your policy even if there is no apparent damage.

 For added reassurance Good Egg Safety runs events throughout the country to check if car seats are installed correctly.